• Skip to main content

 Wiesbaden, a haven of quiet and thought, provides top-notch revitalization in alpine splendor.
 This soothing spa has everything from hot pools to traditional wellness services in Colorado’s magnificent San Juan Mountains.
 The constantly running hot springs provide unparalleled relaxation and promote the ultimate release from the stresses of contemporary life.

 Day guests can come to use the waters for up to three consecutive hours at a time.
-Visitors that want to spend the can book a stay at one of the property’s different-sized standard rooms, suites, or the three-room house on the hill.
+Visitors who want to spend the can book a stay at one of the property’s different-sized standard rooms, suites, or the three-room house on the hill.

 The Wiesbaden’s bathing facilities are fed by naturally flowing hot springs ranging in temperature from 102-108℉.
 The large swimming pool is heated, kept at a cozy 99-102℉, and boasts impressive mountain scenery.
 Another one of the spa’s favorite features is the vapor cave with steam between 107-109℉, based right underneath the main lodge building.
 A secluded soaking pool, The Lorelei, can also be rented out hourly.